Danigan1/System-Admin-Homelab/README.md

 # Joining Windows 10 Machine to the New Domain

-First I created a user account named "Mr Person" within Active Directory **Users and computers**.
+First I created a **domain admins** user account named "Mr Person" within Active Directory **Users and computers**.
 Then I went over to the windows 10 machine and added the computer to the **"Danigan Domain"** under the user account.

 https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/59ce054d-a529-430b-828c-74967228f2fe